“My great concern is not whether you have failed, but whether you are content with your failure.” ~ Abraham Lincoln

 Russ paused, “I suppose Penny will work for now.
 It may help if you’re in the room when I talk with Penny as it sounds like you may be mostly responsible for leading your people.”

 Gary continued, “As far as finance, I’m probably the best person to talk to for that as well.
-As I said, Penny does our blog series keeping and she is on top of most day-to-day finances, but I do all of our financial forecasts.”
+As I said, Penny does our book keeping and she is on top of most day-to-day finances, but I do all of our financial forecasts.”

 “Very well.
 What about Growth and Legacy?”